-In this job you would help residents in care homes to understand the decisions which affect their lives.
-The most important part of your work would be to make sure residents' views and wishes are heard, and that those responsible for their care don't make assumptions about what's best for them.
+Care home advocates help residents in care homes to understand the decisions which affect their lives.
+They make sure residents' views and wishes are heard.
+They also make sure that those responsible for their care don't assume what's best for them.

-To do this job, you will need excellent listening and people skills.
-You will need to respect people's independence and their feelings.
-You will also need a non-judgemental and open-minded approach.
+In this job, you would need excellent listening and people skills.
+You would also need to be open-minded and respect someone's independence and feelings.

 Your tasks would typically include: